ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-cloudwatch.md

 ### Metric Filters

 Turning log data into metrics is done through the use of [metric filters](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html).
+A couple of interesting facts about Metric Filters:

+- only work on data after they have been created

+- only return the first 50 results

+- must include a metric name, name space and value

 ## Alarms